marcospb19/termite-install/readme.md

 - `Debian 9`

 # This repo is a fork
 The [original script](https://github.com/Corwind/termite-install) was made by [Corwind](https://github.com/corwind).
-But he abandoned it by the time I was interested, simple `issues` were pending...
-So i made this, removed the Dockerfile, as I don't understand anything about Docker, fixed dependency issues and added some checks to the script.
+But he abandoned it by the time I was interested.
+So i made this fork to maintain it.

-You know what? maybe the Dockerfile prevented `termite` from breaking `gnome-terminal`, I'll never know.